All Episodes

 How about this one?

-The United States government also sanctions the hunting of polar bears by native tribes in the Arctic area.
+The United States government, the same one that is now classifying the polar bear as, quote, threatened, the United States government also sanctions the hunting of polar bears by native tribes in the Arctic area.

 Let that one just sink in for a minute.

-For sensitivity and political correctness reasons, namely that these survivalist tribes have a tradition and heritage of killing baby seals and whales and polar bears and what have you up there, because that's what they eat.
+For sensitivity and political correctness reasons, namely that these survivalist tribes have a tradition and heritage of killing baby seals and whales and polar bears and what have you up there because that's what they eat.

 We've got to let them continue, of course, in their native indigenous pre-European oppression ways.

-So of course, they're killing polar bears is no problem to the threatened polar bear.
+It's no problem to the threatened polar bear.

 How do you like that one?